patevs/old_blog/_posts/2017-12-03-rubix-cube.md

 # How to Solve the 3x3 Rubik's Cube
 <br>
 ## Stage One : Solve One Face
+Let's begin with the white face.
+First we have to make a white cross paying attention to the colour of the side center pieces.
+The next step we have to arrange all the white corner pieces to finish the first face.
+This step is still intuitive, you can do it without learning a single algorithm.

 | __Stage One Goal__ | |
 | ![Hint 1](https://ruwix.com/pics/solution/01.png) | ![Stage One](https://ruwix.com/pics/solution/03.png) |